 Truth: I don't even remember exactly what we served for dinner at our wedding reception.
 I recall everybody raving about the food, but I don't recall eating that night.
 Looking back, it's all a happy blur.

-Not many wedding guests specifically remember what they ate at anybody's wedding, a few months later.
-And that's okay.
+Not many wedding guests specifically remember what they ate at anybody's wedding a few months later—and that's okay.
 As long as the food is good, there's plenty of it, and everybody is satisfied, then you've served a very successful wedding dinner.
 Despite that fact, many brides and grooms truly agonize over the menu decisions for their wedding reception.

 Ironically, the more time brides and grooms spend worrying about their wedding menu, the more errors they tend to make.
 Here are three of the most common menu mistakes brides and grooms make.

-Most of the time, the bride and groom will need to provide headcounts and dinners orders to the caterer or wedding venue ahead of time.
+Most of the time, the bride and groom will need to provide headcounts and dinner orders to the caterer or wedding venue ahead of time.
 When you select your menu, the price per person will be more expensive if you're offering more options, because the caterer has to prepare a larger variety of meals, necessitating more time and manpower.

 If you're getting married at a hotel, a buffet may be less expensive than serving seated/plated meals because the hotel will re-purpose the extra food the next day.
-But if you've hired a caterer to come to your venue, chances are that offering a buffet, or the more trendy food stations, will cost you a lot more money than serving one dinner per person to your guests, pre-ordered.
-This is because the caterers have to bring a LOT more food for a buffet because it's almost impossible to guess what your guests will eat, and they have to have enough of everything for everyone.
+But, if you've hired a caterer to come to your venue, chances are that offering a buffet or the more trendy food stations will cost you a lot more money than serving one dinner per person to your guests, pre-ordered.
+This is because the caterers have to bring a lot more food for a buffet because it's almost impossible to guess what your guests will eat, and they have to have enough of everything for everyone.
 And no, you don't get to keep the leftovers.
 They bring more than they're obligated to serve to make sure they don't run out, and what they don't use leaves with them.